facebook/wangle/README.md

 <h3 id="asyncsockethandler">AsyncSocketHandler <a href="#asyncsockethandler" class="headerLink">#</a></h3>

 <p>This is almost always the first handler in the pipeline for clients and servers - it connects an AsyncSocket to the pipeline.
-Having it as a handler is nice, because mocking it out for tests becomes trivial.</p>
+Having it as a handler is nice because mocking it out for tests becomes trivial.</p>

 <h3 id="outputbufferinghandler">OutputBufferingHandler <a href="#outputbufferinghandler" class="headerLink">#</a></h3>

 <p>Output is buffered and only sent once per event loop.
-This logic is exactly what is in ThriftServer, and very similar to what exists in proxygen - it can improve throughput for small writes by up to 300%.</p>
+This logic is exactly what is in ThriftServer, and very similar to what exists in oxygen - it can improve throughput for small writes by up to 300%.</p>

 <h3 id="eventbasehandler">EventBaseHandler <a href="#eventbasehandler" class="headerLink">#</a></h3>

-<p>Putting this right after an AsyncSocketHandler means that writes can happen from any thread, and eventBase-&gt;runInEventBaseThread() will automatically be called to put them in the correct thread.
-It doesn&#039;t intrinsically make the pipeline thread-safe though, writes from different threads may be interleaved, other handler stages must be only used from one thread or be thread safe, etc.</p>
+<p>Putting this right after an AsyncSocketHandler means that writes can happen from any thread, and event base-&gt;runInEventBaseThread() will automatically be called to put them in the correct thread.
+It doesn&#039;t intrinsically make the pipeline thread-safe though, writes from different threads may be interleaved, other handler stages must be only used from one thread or be thread-safe, etc.</p>

-<p>In addition, reads are still always called on the eventBase thread.</p>
+<p>In addition, reads are still always called on the event base thread.</p>

 <h2 id="codecs">Codecs <a href="#codecs" class="headerLink">#</a></h2>